 On the Crater Rim Drive, you can spot steam vents while the Chain of Craters Road will lead you to the end of the road where the lava flows into the ocean.

-Here’s a tip: On your way back to Kona from the park, stop by the black sand Punaluʻu Beach and watch for green sea turtles!
+Here’s a tip: On your way back to Kona from the park, stop by the black sand Punaluʻu Beach and watch for green sea turtles to make the most of one of the top destinations to visit in the USA!

 Harmony at Momma To Go